 Seat them next to someone you think they’d enjoy going to lunch with a couple times a week.

 The faster they establish a support network, the better for them, you, and the entire team.

-Coach your team on how to treat a new hire
+5. Coach your team on how to treat the new sales hire

 Your whole team needs to understand that they have a role in making your new recruit feel at home.